scoskey/m0037/notes.md

 **Lemma** If $T$ is a syntactically consistent theory, there exists a complete syntactically consistent theory $\bar T$ such that $T\subset\bar T$.

-*Proof*.
-Let $P$ be the partial order consisting of all syntactically consistent theories $U$ extending $T$.
+*Proof*: Let $P$ be the partial order consisting of all syntactically consistent theories $U$ extending $T$.
 Then $P$ is partially ordered by set inclusion.
 Then chains of $P$ are bounded because the union of a chain of syntactically consistent theories is still syntactically consistent.

 By Zorn's lemma, there exists a maximal consistent theory $\bar T$. such that $T\subset\bar T$.
 We claim that $\bar T$ is complete.
 Indeed, if $\sigma\notin\bar T$, then $\bar T\cup\set{\sigma}$ is inconsistent, so by our theorem about proofs by contradiction, $\bar T\vdash\neg\sigma$.
 Since $\bar T$ is maximal, it follows that $\neg\sigma\in T$. $\blacksquare$